ABC Radio National Interview

 The Foundation has been entrusted with this grant due to our proven track record over the past two decades in delivering partnerships and projects to protect and restore the Reef.
-We have raised $90 million for Reef science and projects and will be able to leverage more investment into the Reef from private, corporate and philanthropic donors.
+We have raised over $90 million to deliver Reef science and projects and will be able to leverage more investment into the Reef from private, corporate and philanthropic donors.

 What does this Reef investment aim to achieve?

 The aim of this investment is to forge collaborations to build on the Australian and Queensland governments' $2 billion Reef 2050 Plan, which is based on the best available science, draws on 40 years of analysis and is underpinned by the Great Barrier Reef Marine Park Authority’s strong management.